zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 # Using the Caching service

+As an API developer, you can use the Caching service as a storage solution to enable resource sharing between service instances, thereby ensuring High Availability of services.
+The Caching service is designed to make resource sharing possible for services that cannot be made stateless in three ways:

+- Using VSAM to store key/value pairs for production
+- Using InMemory
+- Using additional storage support

-As an API developer, you can use the Caching service to store, retrieve, and delete data associated with keys.
+The Caching service makes it possible to store, retrieve, and delete data associated with keys.
-To support High Availability of all components within Zowe, components need to be either stateless, or offload the state to a location accessible by all instances of the service, including those instances which just started.
-Some services, however, are not, and cannot be stateless.
-The Caching service is designed for these types of services.
-The current implementation of the Caching service depends on VSAM to store the key/value pairs for production, as VSAM is a native z/OS solution for storing key/value pairs.

 **Note:** The Caching service is available only for internal Zowe applications, and is not be exposed to the internet.
 The Caching service supports a hot-reload scenario in which a client service requests all available service data.

 - [Architecture](#architecture)